Planning Enforcement

 If you are contacted about an alleged breach of planning control, you will be informed of the allegation and given the opportunity to explain your side of the case.
 Details of the complainant cannot be disclosed under the General Data Protection Regulation.
 Such information is provided to the District Council in confidence, so disclosure would be a breach of that confidence.
 Complainant information is also exempt from disclosure under the Freedom of Information Act 2000.

 Initially, an Enforcement Officer will visit the site.
-This may be without any prior warning to the owner or occupier at the site.
-Officers are authorised to enter land without the owner’s consent.
-The District Council can obtain a warrant of entry where access is refused.
+This may be without any warning to the owner or occupier at the site.
+Officers are authorised to enter land without warrant under s196a of the Town and Country Planning Act 1990 , at any reasonable hour.
+In the case of a house or flat, 24 hours notice has to be given to the occupier of the property.
+If necessary, the District Council can obtain a warrant of entry where access is refused.
 Wilful obstruction of a person exercising a right of entry is an offence.
-For entry to a house or flat, twenty-four hours’ notice should been given to the occupier.

 If the allegation refers to land or buildings in which you have no interest or involvement, no action will be taken against you.
 If you are involved, however, Planning Enforcement will advise you of the details of the breach and how it can be rectified.
-You may be served with a planning contravention notice (PCN), which requires information to be submitted to the Borough Council concerning the alleged development.
+You may be served with a Planning Contravention Notice (PCN), which requires information to be submitted to the District Council concerning the alleged development.
 This is used to establish the facts of what has occurred and the details of those with an interest in the land.
 It is an offence not to complete and return such a notice within the specified timescale.

 In the event of a breach being established, your co-operation will be sought to either remove or modify the unauthorised development, or to cease the unauthorised use or activity.
 A reasonable period of time will be allowed for you to do this.